CNITV/GeoEdu/CONTRIBUTING.md

 ## Contact

-Any commit to this project is allowed to be unnanounced, provided it respects The 5 Commandments.
-However, it is preffered if such changes are announced through any of the following methods:
+Any commit to this project is allowed to be unannounced, provided it respects The 5 Commandments.
+However, it is preferred if such changes are announced through any of the following methods:
 * by e-mailing any of the other contributors
 * by joining our Slack channel.
 Ask for an invite link by throwing an email at *github@lbi.ro*